BC-CSCI1100/Week06/README.md

     self.n     = n
 ```

 Given the above definition of the `Model` class, the name of the class `Model` can be "called" as though it were a function as in `Model(State.Ready, Image.empty(10, 10, Color.white), 4)`.
-Behind the scenes, the class `__init__` function is called on our behalf in order to create and initialize a class value.
-If we capture the model in a variable, say, `mod` as in
+(Behind the scenes, the class `__init__` function is called on our behalf in order to create and initialize a class value.)
+If we capture the created model in a variable, say, `mod` as in

 ```python
 mod = Model(State.Ready, Image.empty(10, 10, Color.white), 4)